Parentification Creates Enmeshment: The Connection That Explains Everything

 The real impact of enmeshment and ingrained negative core beliefs is that they follow you throughout your life until you've done the healing work.
 You might:

-- End up in adult relationships where you're the caregiver
+- End up in adult relationships where you are the emotional caretaker

 - Choose partners who need fixing